Delicious creamy cheesy vegan cream cheese! This easy recipe is divine spread on bread or crackers and ridiculously close to the ‘real thing’!

 Cashew Cream Cheese Q&A

 Can I use another kind of nut other than cashews?
 Cashews really work best for this.
 They create that smooth texture.
-Different kinds of nuts will create different textures, which may still taste great and can work well for different things, like almonds work super well for vegan ricotta (recipe for that coming soon!).
+Different kinds of nuts will create different textures, which may still taste great and can work well for different things, like almonds work super well for vegan ricotta.

 A high powered blender like a Vitamix (my favorite) or Blendtec is of course going to work best.
 The Vitamix is especially great because it has the tamper (stick) attachment and that really helps with this recipe as you can push down from the top which really helps the process.